RJMathis/crafthats/PITCHME.md

 @title[Self Critique]
 ### Self Critique
 * What did we do well?
-	* Team Communication & Planning.
+	* Team Communication & Planning
 	* Adapting to new design requirements
 	* Design/Develop/Refine